mavyfaby/hlsc/README.md

 4300
 ```

-Note: `HALT (43)` is added at the end of the program if not explicity added in the high-level instructions.
+Note: `HALT (43)` is added at the end of the program if not explicitly added in the high-level instructions.

 ## List of instructions